-100% INDEPENDENT
+INDEPENDENT

 Our Board holds its committee meetings sequentially (i.e., committee meetings do not overlap with one another).
-As a result of holding sequential meetings, each of our Board members is able to attend each committee meeting.
-We believe this practice is highly beneficial to our Board as a whole and the company in general because each of our Board members is aware of the detailed work conducted by each Board committee.
+As a result of holding sequential meetings, each Board member is able to attend each committee meeting.
+We believe this practice is highly beneficial to our Board as a whole and the Company in general because each Board member is aware of the detailed work conducted by each Board committee.
 This practice also affords each of our Board members the opportunity to provide input to the committee members before a committee reaches any conclusions.